Tulane Home Tulane Shield logo linking to site home page

 Principle Investigator: Xin Lu

-The emergence of graphene and outbreak of twistronics have triggered tremendous research focus on layered materials and van der Waals (vdW) heterostructure in the atomically thin limit.
-Layered materials offer a novel and rich platform for fundamental physics and device application, which includes 2D superconductivity, 2D magnet, spin-valley physics (spin-/valley-tronics), moiré physics, quantum emitter and etc. Starting in January 2021, the Lu group’s research interests lie at the interface of quantum optics and material science in 2D vdW structure.
-We will use light as the main tool, including magneto-optical micro-photoluminescence, Raman spectroscopy and etc, to investigate excitonic physics and quantum emitters in layered materials at low temperature (~4 K), such as dipole-dipole interaction, influence of moiré potential on exciton and nuclear spin effect on quantum emitter.
+The discovery of superconductivity in twisted bilayer graphene has triggered another wave of interest in layered materials and van der Waals (vdW) heterostructure since the rise of graphene in 2004.
+Layered materials offer a novel and rich platform for fundamental physics and device application, which include but not limited to the 2D superconductivity, 2D magnet, spin-valley physics (spin-/valley-tronics) and moiré physics.
+The Lu group’s research interests lie at the interface of quantum optics and material science in 2D vdW structure.
+We will use light as the main tool to investigate the lattice vibrational modes (phonons), excitonic physics and exciton-phonon interaction in the low-dimensional materials.
+Major equipment in Dr. Lu’s group includes: